What is BRAN?

 BRAN is more than a bike ride, fundraiser, or community service project.
 It is in fact a multifaceted experience, which benefits many in the state of Nebraska.

 - Sport and Recreation – for 600 cyclists and their accompanying friends and family.
 BRAN represents many participants’ “summer vacation.”
 One rider has ridden all previous BRANs; many have ridden 20 or more.
 The ride represents a healthy way to see the great state of Nebraska.

-- Camaraderie – for Northwest Rotarians who work together exemplifying “service above self”.
-Many of the Northwest Rotarians work on BRAN during the year.
+- Camaraderie – Many of the members of the Omaha Pedalers Bicycle Club work on BRAN during the year.
 From being on the road all week, or loading the buses and semi that bring the riders to the start, or hosting a “welcome home” reception, BRAN is truly an innovative service club project.

-- Visibility – for both cycling and the Northwest Rotary Club throughout the state and nationally, BRAN is a high profile event.
+- Visibility – for both cycling and the Omaha Pedalers Bicycle Club, BRAN is a high profile event.
 It receives excellent media coverage in the state, the region and nationally.
 It is known throughout the United States as an extremely well organized event.